AriaSalvatrice/AriaModules/README.md

 Quatherina's Quale
 ------------------

 Quatherina the Quantum Duck doesn't experience the existence of multiple octaves, and quavers at those who purport to.
 She makes no distinction between chords and scales.
 It's all voltage to her.
-She merely humors your fancies.

-With some qualms, she found it necessary to offer **Quale**: a little 3hp module to convert scales (as expressed in **Qqqq**'s polyphonic data bus format) to chords, and the other way around.
+With some qualms, she humors your fancies, offering **Quale**: a little 3hp module to convert scales (as expressed in **Qqqq**'s polyphonic data bus format) to chords, and the other way around.

 When you patch the **Scale Input**, it's expressed on the **Chord Output** as a polyphonic chord on the fourth octave (0V to 0.91667V).